 VICTOR & TIM GRIFFITHS

 Animal sculptors from Wales.
 No other information available.

-Scottish sculptor producing model horses in resin.
-Her own range was called Idyyl and there are also many other original sculptures including Arabs, stock horses, ponies and even a Zebra.
+Scottish sculptor who produced model horses in resin.
+Her own range was called Idyyl and there are slso many other original sculptures done including Arabs, stock horses, ponies and even a Zebra.